jestjs/jest/docs/GettingStarted.md

 </details>

+## Using with bundlers

+Most of the time you do not need to do anything special to work with different bundlers - the exception is if you have some plugin or configuration which generates files or have custom file resolution rules.

 ### Using webpack

 Jest can be used in projects that use [webpack](https://webpack.js.org/) to manage assets, styles, and compilation. webpack does offer some unique challenges over other tools.
 Refer to the [webpack guide](Webpack.md) to get started.